terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-20.0.md

 1. The `aws-auth` sub-module will be removed entirely from the project.
 Since this sub-module is captured in the v20.x releases, users can continue using it even after the module moves forward with the next major version.
 The long term strategy and direction is cluster access entry and to rely only on the AWS Terraform provider.
 2. The default value for `authentication_mode` will change to `API`.
 Aligning with point 1 above, this is a one way change, but users are free to specify the value of their choosing in place of this default (when the change is made).
 This module will proceed with an EKS API first strategy.
+3. The launch template and autoscaling group usage contained within the EKS managed nodegroup and self-managed nodegroup sub-modules *might be replaced with the [`terraform-aws-autoscaling`](https://github.com/terraform-aws-modules/terraform-aws-autoscaling) module.
+At minimum, it makes sense to replace most of functionality in the self-managed nodegroup module with this external module, but its not yet clear if there is any benefit of using it in the EKS managed nodegroup sub-module.
+The interface that users interact with will stay the same, the changes will be internal to the implementation and we will do everything we can to keep the disruption to a minimum.

 ## Additional changes